 Books I’m reading and recommending as well as books I’m writing.
-Featuring behind-the-scenes of the #NoOffice book creation process.
-Get my past books: It’s All About Passion! and NoOffice Apps when you subscribe to my newsletter.
+Featuring behind-the-scenes of the #NoOffice book creation process (read it online free!).
+You can also read my past books online, like: It’s All About Passion!.

 It’s time to revive the book corner on my blog and post notes from the books I’m reading currently.
 Even though I have been reading around 30 books per year on average, I stopped updating the list and posting my notes.
 It’s time to get back to it.
 I regret not doing that for the past many years of this blog so this is my redemptive action - I’m starting with my review of the Power of Regret by Daniel Pink:

 Yes!
 Yes!
 Yes!… Yesterday I finished writing the #NoOffice book.
 It’s still a rough draft, because the final chapters need more editing and I want to review the book completely before the launch date this September.
 However, you can read it all online today for free as the book is completely published as an open source project and licensed under Creative Commons license.
 I’ve already presented part 1 of the book on this blog, and also talked about it on my show so it’s time for Part 2 of #NoOffice book:

 Last year on the GTD Summit one of the speakers was Marshall Goldsmith, the author of the book What got you here, won’t get you there!
 (Amazon or Audible) which I really liked.
 I discussed this book with Radek on The Podcast - The Art Of Feedback because one of the most memorable things Marshall wrote in this book (and said to me on the GTD Summit) is that we’re taking in feedback wrong.
 We have a tendency of ruining feedback.
 Here’s why: